ravi9/openvino-wiki/BuildingForLinux.md

 - [CMake]\* 3.13 or higher
 - GCC\* 7.5 or higher to build OpenVINO Runtime
 - Python 3.6 or higher for OpenVINO Runtime Python API
-- (Optional) [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.41.14441].
+- (Optional) [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.41.14441] to allow the OpenVINO installation to work with GPUs.

 ### Build Steps
 1. Clone submodules: